-No. Property Description and tenure Particulars of occupancy Capital value in existing state as at 28 February 2011 RMB 447 Kent Street5th floor of an 8-storeSydneyNew South WalesThe unit has a gross flAustraliaapproximately 232.00 The property comprises a unit on the 5th floor of an 8-storey office building.
-The property is currently occupied by 7,460,000 Sydney the Group for office 100% interest The unit has a gross floor area of approximately 232.00 sq.m. purpose. attributable to the Group: RMB7,460,000 The property is currently held under a freehold interest.
+No. Property Description and tenure Particulars of occupancy Capital value in existing state as at 28 February 2011 RMB 18.
+Unit 503 447 Kent Street The property comprises a unit on the 5th floor of an 8-storey office building.
+The property is currently occupied by 7,460,000 Sydney the Group for office 100% interest New South Wales Australia The unit has a gross floor area of approximately 232.00 sq.m. purpose. attributable to the Group: RMB7,460,000 The property is currently held under a freehold interest.

 - 1. YuanDa Australia Pty Limited ("Yuanda Australia") is a wholly owned subsidiary of the Company. - 2.
-Pursuant to a contract of the sale of land dated 7 April 2008, a parcel of land was contracted to be sold to YuanDa Australia at a consideration of RMB7,705,880. - 3.
-According to a Title Certificate, the registered owner of the property is YuanDa Australia.
+Pursuant to a contract of the sale of land dated 7 April 2008, a land was contracted to be sold to YuanDa Australia at a consideration of RMB7,705,880. - 3.
+According to a Title Certificate, the registered owner of the property is YuanDa Australia. - 4.
+The exchange rate adopted in our valuation for the property AUD1 = RMB6.66 which was approximately the prevailing exchange rate as at the date of valuation.